|approx. 11,187 ha

 Most plants can stand on their own in that they can get their nutrition made up of minerals from the soil and produce food using sunlight, water and carbon dioxide from the air.
 This process is called photosynthesis.
 There other plants that cannot stand on their own and are dependent on other hosts for food, water or support, like climbers, epiphytes and parasites.

 The plants could either be photosynthetic, thus nutritionally self sufficient or non-photosynthetic like the saprophytes; some, on the other hand, are semi or totally parasitic.
-Semi parasites take water from hosts plants i.e. Loranthus – Pilila in Sinhala, – while a full parasites absorb both water and nutrients – Cuscuta – aga mula nathi wal in Sinhala.
+Semi parasites take water from host plants i.e. Loranthus – Pilila in Sinhala, – while full parasites absorb both water and nutrients – Cuscuta – aga mula nathi wal in Sinhala.

 Epiphytes, orchids for example, are plants that cannot stand by themselves but are not dependent on the host plant for their food.
 The real objective of an epiphyte is to climb on to a big tree and get more sunlight for food production.
 Parasites need a host plant and take their food off the host plant as well.
 Saprophytes are those types of plants that live on the juices of dead plant and animal matter.